j-herman/humble-noetic-bridge/README.md

 `rosrun roscpp_tutorials listener`

 Swap the listener/ talker and re-run to confirm bi-directional connectivity.

+To test communication with a ROS2 application running in a separate container (I'm using the humble branch from the dockwater repo), start that container using the host computer network:

+`docker run -it –net=host dockwater:humble /bin/bash`

+Source your ROS2 installation and try running the talker and/or listener from the new container.

 Once this is all working you can try to run nodes either directly on your system or in another container that is running on the host network.
 This isn't working in all cases yet.